 One Independent Study (NEUR 391/392), Advanced Research (491/492), or Honors (NEUR 495/496) course also may be used as an elective.

 This course introduces students to the interdisciplinary field of neuroscience using a problem-based approach.
 The structure and function of the brain are explored at molecular, cellular, and systems levels.
 Students become familiar with approaches used by neuroscientists as well as the connections between neuroscience and other disciplinary fields.
+Students my not earn credit for both NEUR 201 and PSYC 223.

 From smart algorithms analyzing wearable data to the development of brain-machine interface, significant advances have been made in the development of medical devices for treating and assisting patients.
 In this team-taught course we will explore the physiological changes (i.e. chemical and electrical signals) associated with voluntary and involuntary physiological activities, such as brain and heart function.
 We will develop an understanding of current technology and discuss the ethical issues surrounding the development of future medical instrumentation.
 [STSC, V]

 This course examines the field of neuroscience from a cellular and molecular perspective, with the neuron and neural networks as the focus of discussion and experimentation.
 After an intensive look at neuronal cell biology and signaling, the course examines the cellular basis of higher-order functions, such as sensation, behavior, and memory.
+Lecture/discussion/laboratory

 Art and science share a long history of common ideas and practice.
-We hope to develop the students’ sense of connected history as well as the current intersection between the fields by exploring various perspectives about visual processes, perception, self creativity, and consciousness through readings, discussion and studio/lab projects.
+We hope to develop the students' sense of connected history as well as the current intersection between the fields by exploring various perspectives about visual processes, perception, self creativity and consciousness through readings, discussion and studio/lab projects.
 Students will benefit from the rare opportunity to intensively study the interconnection between two disciplines.

 This laboratory course builds on information covered in the prerequisites concerning the excitability of neurons.
 The electrophysiology of neurons and neuronal interactions are examined using electrical recording techniques.
 Laboratory exercises provide hands-on experience with the properties of nerve function under a variety of circumstances.
 [W]